 It is easier to keep a smaller, more compact plant indoors during winter.

 Good trimming is a smart idea before putting the plant back outdoors for the growing season.

 Trim off any dead or damaged vegetation.
 Cut back straggly branches to improve the plant’s shape.
 You can use these branches as cuttings to create new plants.

 Cut off any dead or damaged plant parts and trim back any branches growing in an unattractive way.
 You can even use these branches as stem cuttings to create new plants.

 What Kind of Container Is Best for Desert Rose?

-Regarding planter shape, low, wide planters and containers are preferable to tall, thin ones.
-A lower, wider container will encourage the roots to spread and provide a more stable base for the plant.
+When it comes to planter shape, low and wide planters are better than tall and thin ones.
+A lower and wider container encourages root spread and provides a more stable base for the plant.

-It is possible to start an Adenium cutting in a tall, thin container and then transplant it later into a short, squat container leaving quite a bit of the interesting root exposed.
-Here’s a video that shows you how!
+It’s possible to start an Adenium cutting in a tall and thin container.
+Later on, transplant the cutting into a short and squat container to expose a significant part of the interesting root mass.
+Here’s a video that demonstrates how to do it.

 How Often Should You Repot Desert Roses?

-When you start Desert Rose from a cutting, the resulting plant will not develop a thick, interesting root structure above ground.
-The caudex will develop below soil level and can later be exposed without harming the plant.
+When starting an Adenium from a cutting, the “new” plant will not develop a thick, interesting root structure above ground.
+The caudex will develop below the soil level and can later be exposed without harming the plant.